KXAN-TV: History

 The station first signed on the air on February 12, 1965, as KHFI-TV, broadcasting on UHF channel 42.
 It was owned by the Kingsbury family, along with KHFI radio (970 AM, now KJFK at 1490; and 98.3 FM, now KVET-FM at 98.1).
 KHFI was the second television station in Austin, signing on a little more than twelve years after KTBC-TV (channel 7).
 Although Austin was big enough to support three television stations as early as the 1950s, KTBC was the only VHF license in the area.
 Until 1964, UHF stations could only be seen with an expensive converter, and even then picture quality left much to be desired.
 Additionally, UHF signals usually do not travel very far over long distances or over rugged terrain.
 This made several potential owners skittish about the prospects for UHF in a market that stretched from Mason in the west to La Grange in the east, and also included much of the Hill Country.

 KHFI-TV logically should have signed on as Austin's NBC station, since up to that time all three networks had been shoehorned on KTBC, then a primary CBS affiliate.
-However, due to contractual obligations, it spent more than a year-and-a-half as an independent before joining NBC in 1966.
+However, due to contractual obligations, it spent more than a year-and-a-half as an independent station before joining NBC in 1966.
 Unlike most affiliates with the network in then two-station markets, KHFI did not take on a secondary ABC affiliation (KTBC instead took on the secondary ABC affiliation, until a third station, KVUE signed on in 1971, taking on the ABC affiliation).
-The Kingsburys would later bring in Henry Tippie as a partner and on January 15, 1973 were granted permission from the Federal Communications Commission (FCC) to move KHFI-TV to channel 36.
+The Kingsburys would later bring in Henry Tippie as a partner and on January 15, 1973, were granted permission from the Federal Communications Commission (FCC) to move KHFI-TV to channel 36.

 With the channel change came a new set of call letters, KTVV.
 The station also boosted its transmitter power to five million watts, which more than doubled its coverage area, and for a time billed itself as the most powerful TV station in the Southwest with these changes.
 What was then known as LIN Broadcasting purchased the station in 1979.
 The call letters were changed to the current KXAN-TV on October 15, 1987, in reference to then-sister station and fellow NBC affiliate (now owned-and-operated station) KXAS-TV in Fort Worth.
 Even with the increased power, channel 36's signal was marginal in some parts of the Hill Country such as Fredericksburg.
 On September 6, 1991, LIN signed on KLNO in Llano to improve KXAN's reach in the Hill Country.
 It changed that station's call letters to KXAM-TV after about a month on the air and later to the current KBVO on August 3, 2009.
 This call sign, named after the University of Texas' mascot "Bevo", was formerly used on the current channel 42—which is now CBS affiliate KEYE-TV—from December 1983 to July 1995, and is shared with channel 14's repeater KBVO-CD.